 Government opposition to digital currencies

-An informal translation of the report indicates that senior Colombian officials such as Finance Minister Mauricio Cardenas have been working in recent weeks and months on an overarching policy for bitcoin.
+indicates that senior Colombian officials such as Finance Minister Mauricio Cardenas have been working in recent weeks and months on an overarching policy for bitcoin.
 Research from the US Law Library of Congress, corroborated by BitLegal, indicates this would be the first time the country has spoken publicly about digital currencies.

 El Tiempo quoted Cardenas during a recent speech before the country's national legislature in which he touted the strengths of the Colombian peso compared to digital currencies.

 "Our currency is reliable, safe and generates no risk, while other forms of money [like Bitcoin] do not have the same level of support and guarantees," he remarked.

 A source connected to the Colombian Ministry of Finance told El Tiempo that the ban may very well focus on Bitcoin handling activities rather than outright purchase by consumers.

 Colombia's central bank has also reportedly weighed against bitcoin, saying that it is not a real currency and therefore receives no institutional backing.

 The Colombian Ministry of Finance nor the Superintendency of Finance have responded to press inquiries.